-Aussie Pie Company in Burien features two-inch party and 5-inch individual meat pies fllled with beef, chicken, or vegetables.
+Aussie Pie Company in Burien features two-inch party and 5-inch individual meat pies filled with beef, chicken, or vegetables.
 You can order them frozen to reheat at home

 Dahlia Bakery in downtown Seattle is famous for Tom Douglas’s Coconut Cream Pie.
 They also offer pie specials every month using seasonal ingredients as well as take special orders (48 hours advance notice).
 Their March pie specials are Sour Cherry and Key Lime pie.

-Jack’s BBQ in Seattle’s SoDo nieghborhood features award winning pecan pie in addition to their menu of Texas BBQ meats and sides, including the savory Frito Pie.
+Jack’s BBQ in Seattle’s SoDo neighborhood features award winning pecan pie in addition to their menu of Texas BBQ meats and sides, including the savory Frito Pie.

-Pie Bar Ballard is a family-owned business featuring artisinal pies and craft cocktails.
+Pie Bar Ballard & Phinney is a family-owned business featuring artisanal pies and craft cocktails.
 The weekly rotating menu offers sweet and savory pies such as Bumble Berry Crumble, Boozy Nut, and Chicken Enchilada.
 Pair them with a pie-infused martini (“Pietinis”), craft cocktails, microbrew, cider on tap, wine, or their famous Apple Pie Moonshine Mule.

-Piroshki on 3rd in downtown Seattle features baked turnovers using authentic recipes and buttery brioche dough filled with meat, vegetables, or fruit.
+Piroshki on 3rd in downtown Seattle features baked turnovers using authentic Russian recipes and buttery brioche dough with savory fillings.
 These “hand pies” are great on-the-go snacks.

-Piroshki Café & Bakery on Seattle’s First Hill offers meat, seafood, vegetable, and fruit filled buns handmade daily, along with pies and other desserts.
+Piroshki Café & Bakery on Seattle’s First Hill offers meat, seafood, and vegetable filled buns handmade daily, along with pies and other desserts.

 Simply Soulful Café in Seattle’s Madison Valley offers a southern menu of soul food favorites that are deliciously completed with home made sweet potato pie or peach cobbler.

-Snohomish Pike Co in Mountlake Terrace and Snohomish has been baking delicious, handmade pies from scratch since 1996.
+Snohomish Pie Co in Mountlake Terrace and Snohomish has been baking delicious, handmade pies from scratch since 1996.
 Their selection includes fruit pies, cream pies, pecan pies, and seasonal flavors by the slice or whole pie.
 They bake pies daily and often sell out.
 For Pi Day, they usually feature something special.

 The Puget Sound region has an amazing number of pizzerias.
-This is by no means an exhaustive list but includes some regional favorites as well as hidden gems you may want to discover on Pi Day or any day.
+This is by no means an exhaustive list but includes some regional favorites as well as hidden gems you may want to discover on Pi Day … or any day.
 For pizzerias located exclusively in Seattle, scroll down.

 Astoria Pizza & Pasta in Lynnwood gets rave reviews for their pastas and pizzas from regulars who have been coming to the restaurant for years.
 They offer a long list of traditional pizzas and specialty pies.